 One interesting note is the proposed legislation would change the way the $812 million number would be divided.
 Currently, it’s based on the percentage of federal excise taxes paid by each category compared to the others, i.e. cigars paid around 11.35 percent of tobacco excise taxes in 2017, so the category pays 11.35 percent of $712 million.
 The new legislation would allow the secretary of HHS to determine a new formula based on the changes in prices of the tobacco products on the Consumer Price Index for urban consumers.

 It would also require a plan for graphic warning labels for cigarettes to be introduced within two years of the bill passing.
 That appears only to apply to cigarettes.

-There are other parts of the bill that are somewhat more ambigous, such as requiring FDA to present new advertising restricitions to congress for all deemed products, including cigars, though it’s unclear what that actually means beyond an apperance in Congress.
+There are other parts of the bill that are somewhat more ambiguous, such as requiring FDA to present new advertising restricitions to congress for all deemed products, including cigars, though it’s unclear what that actually means beyond an appearance in Congress.
 It would also require FDA to issue a plan for the regulation of synthetic nicotine products.
 The Federal Trade Comission would also be required to create new rules for the regulation of advertising of e-cigarette products.